OutdoorRD/Winder2022-Supporting-Materials/README.md

-# rec-activities-paper
+# Winder2022-Supporting-Materials
-Associated files and scripts for the manuscript "An open-source image classifier for characterizing recreational activities across landscapes"
+Associated files and scripts for the manuscript "An open-source image classifier for characterizing recreational activities across landscapes" by Samantha G. Winder, Heera Lee, Bumsuk Seo, Emilia H. Lia, & Spencer A. Wood (In review).

 # scripts
 Includes scripts used for the analysis of recreational activities in Flickr photos in the Mt Baker-Snoqualmie National Forest, USA.